aladynjr/repo2text/README.md

 `repo2text` compiles the entire codebase from any GitHub repository into a single `.txt` file for use with ChatGPT.

+How I personally use it: I host the project on a VPS and keep a bookmark for the download link of my current project's repository.
+Then, I drag the resulting .txt file into ChatGPT.

 ## Features

 - Filters out non-text files and certain directories (e.g., `node_modules`, `.git`).